-SE and BE stents differ in many respects but, thematically summarising, SE stents become part of the anatomy and act in harmony with native vessels, while BE stents change the geometry and properties of the anatomy.
-SE stents assist, BE stents dictate.
+SE and BE stents differ in many respects, but thematically summarizing, SE stents become part of the anatomy and act in harmony with native vessels while BE stents change the geometry and properties of the anatomy.
+SE stents assist while BE stents dictate.
 Clearly, there is a place for both in radiology suites.
-Perhaps the most important unknown regarding SE stenting concerns the effect of COF or chronic outward growth of a stent.
-Physicians are beginning to experiment with eliminating post-dilatation and relying on chronic outward force to slowly remodel the vessel to the desired diameter.
+Perhaps the most important unknown regarding SE stenting concerns the effect of the COF, or Chronic Outward Force, of a stent.
+Physicians are beginning to experiment with eliminating postdilation and relying on chronic outward force to slowly remodel the vessel to the desired diameter.
 While acute results may not be as good, the lessened trauma may lead to a better chronic outcome.